 Can I Sue My Wedding Photographer?

-Yes, you may be able to sue your wedding photographer or videographer if they fail to provide the services they promised or, in some cases, misuse your pictures.
-Most professional photographers will have you sign a contract.
+Most professional photographers require you to sign a contract.
 The language of your contract will determine what claims may be available, such as breach of contract, misrepresentation, and misappropriation.

 Where you sue depends on the value of your claim.
 If it falls below a state-established threshold, you may have to bring your claim in small claims court.
-You could handle this on your own, but you may at least want to have a contracts lawyer review the contract.
-A demand letter from your lawyer may be enough to get the photographer to pay up and, if so, save you the possibility of losing down the road.
+You could handle this on your own, but it's wise to have a contracts lawyer review the contract and assess your legal options.
+A demand letter from your lawyer may be enough to get the photographer to pay up and, if so, save you the possibility of losing in court.

 Of all the things that go into making a memorable wedding, nothing is as important as wedding photos and videos.
 Long after the flowers have wilted and the cake is gone, the photos and videos will endure.